We analyzed 1,500 interview reviews for Marks & Spencer from various job sites, social network groups and forums.

 How to answer

-By prompting you to answer such a question, the employer wants to judge your character, your value system and your personality.
-Therefore, you need to do your homework.
+By prompting you to answer this question, the employer wants to understand your character, your value system, and your personality and how these qualities were influenced by someone you look up to and admire.

 About Yourself